nullbitsco/docs/nibble/build_guide_en.md

 Make sure the acrylic spacer sits flat against the PCB plate.
 Check for interreferences due to leads or solder joints.
 Trim if needed.

 ![](build_guide_img/image037.jpg)

+# ⚠️ **STOP** ⚠️

+If you are assembling with the nullbits stacked acrylic case, stop before the next step and follow the [case build guide](case_build_guide.md) so that you don't have to take your board apart to install the case.

 ## 18. Fasten the bottom with M2x3 screws